 Automated Material Airlocks with CURIS Decontamination Chambers

-Integrated Hybrid Hydrogen Peroxide™ Vapor Decontamination for Material Transfer
+Integrated Hybrid Hydrogen Peroxide™ Technology for Material Airlocks and Controlled Environments

 Improve material throughput, reduce bottlenecks, and achieve repeatable, validated decontamination with automated chamber systems powered by CURIS Hybrid Hydrogen Peroxide™ technology.